CRM Reports – 16 Big Hitters For You22 Aug 2022

 - Campaign Configuration – How many clients do you have in each market sector.
 If you notice a growing number of clients within one area, you might want to see what may have changed.
 Maybe another provider has disappeared, or changed their business model.

-- Quality Control – Look at your client data to see what is missing.
-This audit report can be segmented by Account Manager.
+- Quality Control – Look at your client data to see what is missing – have you got phone numbers, email addresses, websites all filled in?
+The account manager can then segment this audit report.
 You can export the report if you want to fill in the gaps on a spreadsheet and re-import.

 Four Senior Management Reports